acse-mgs219/C-Matrix-Operations-Library/readme.md

 void transpose()
 ```

-This function gives a transposed matrix.
+This function transposes a matrix in place.

 ```c++
 void getValue(int row_index, int col_index)
 ```

-This function print the  values of matrix.
+This function returns A[i][j] for a matrix A

 ```c++
 void innerVectorProduct(Matrix<T> &mat_right)
 ```

-This function computes the inner vector product of matices.
+This function computes the inner vector product of matrices.

 #### Sparse matrices